naveen17440/asap7_contest/README.md

 5. Distributing the metal later property for clock tree, signal net and pin to get better PPA without zero -ve skew.

-6. Adjust the global routing layer properly to minimize routing congestion.

-7. Keep the design DRC free while increasing the clock frequency.
+6. Keep the design DRC free while increasing the clock frequency.

 #